abarakat4202/restaurant-management/README.md

 ---

 ## Applicable Improvements:
-- We would save the ingredients used for each ordered product in case there are any changes to the quantities of these product ingredients.
+- I would save the ingredients used for each ordered product in case there are any changes to the quantities of these product ingredients.
 - Any changes to the inventory would be recorded.
-- We would keep a record of the emails that have been sent.
+- I would keep a record of the emails that have been sent.

 ---